KirboSoftware/KirboSoftware/README.md

 # Welcome to my github repository 👋

-I'm Joost aka JoostMSoftware, I'm from the netherlands and I'm a software developer (student).
-I make web applications, minecraft mods and different kinds of software.
+I'm JoostMSoftware aka Joost and I'm a minecraft mod developer mainly using the Fabric loader but I have some experience with Quilt and Forge.

+I also code other things, considering making games using Godot or Unity.

-## What do I code in?
+## What languages do I use?

-I code in the following languages.
-- HTML/CSS/JS
-- php
 - Java
 - Rust

-## What do I do?

-I'm mostly a Minecraft modder, I use the [Fabric](https://fabricmc.net/) modloader.
-I do make websites and REST api's but I rather work on other things like making mods for the games I play.

-I love learning new languages and new ways of coding.

-I have great knowledge of hardware and making PC's/Server's.
+- Go

 ## Contact